adebayo-maborukoje/cally-bot/README.md

 # cally-bot
 A Bot that schedules recruitment training appointments and also reminds fellows and staffs of their leave due date

+## Important Information For Team Leave
+* After cloning(pulling) the repo, run `npm install`

+* To get cally-bot running in development, run `gulp cally`

+* This is what a curl request to get the info from the api looks like

+    ```
+    curl -H "Authorization: Bearer ya29.lQFzXcws-7UgDZGw-FF_NeGZGRqVZzohGbIUeCEeuxlKojRN1j0k6lF-WggwQtxFQmG6wDhs0TPqhg" https://www.googleapis.com/calendar/v3/calendars/andela.co_8q5ndpq7vfikvmrinv0oladgd8@group.calendar.google.com
+    ```
+In this sequence `curl -H "Authorization: Bearer <GENERATED-TOKEN>" <CALENDAR_ID>`

+* All of this can be seen with through google's calendar api [documentation](https://developers.google.com/google-apps/calendar/v3/reference/)

 # Details

 callyBot is a chat bot built on the [Hubot][hubot] framework.
 It was